evagabriela/WDI/curriculum/week-02/04-dom-manipulation/README.md

 A brief exercise for adding elements to the page (with starter code).

 Students have learned how to select elements, innerHTML, and textContent.
 -->

-#### Manipulating the DOM - Getting & Setting Attributes (# mins)
+### Manipulating the DOM - Getting & Setting Attributes
 Let’s talk some more about getting and setting attributes.

 We can change the value of a class attribute for an element using the `className` property.
 This will apply the styles in our CSS associated with that particular class.